 It depends on the user and how much is getting trimmed.
-If only for around the house and a few trees, an electric weed eater is perfect.
+An electric weed eater is perfect if only for around the house and a few trees.
 It is also cheaper.
-For commercial purposes and long distances, the gas weed eater is more efficient.
-Most of the gas weed eaters are better when it comes to power, but with the latest technology, the electric weed eaters are catching up.
+The gas weed eater is more efficient for commercial purposes and long distances.
+Most gas weed eaters are better when it comes to power, but electric weed eaters are catching up with the latest technology.

 What is the Best Commercial String Trimmer on the Market?

 A survey was taken with over 1,000 landscapers.
 Echo commercial string trimmers turned out to be the best on the market.

 Many will argue whether or not the string you use in your weed eater matters.
 In short, yes, it does.
 Certain strings are provided to be better and last longer than others.
 Below is a list of the best commercial weed eater strings on the market.